2026 WOW Team

 Graduation Year: 2027

-Major: Pre-Sports Management
+Major: Pre-Sport Management

 Pronouns: She/Her/Hers